xplora-uk/demo-unicast-consumer/README.md

-# message-consumer-demo
+# unicast-consumer-demo

-demo for a message consumer
+demo for a unicast message consumer

 ## requirements